-- The driver must be 21 years of age and hold a driver's license that has been continuously valid for three years. - Children must not be allowed to stand or sit on the floor of the vehicle.
-Age appropriate safety restraints must be used when transporting - Any vehicle used to transport children in vehicles other than school buses.
-Any vehicle used to transport children must have liability insurance - Any venicle used to transport children must have liability insurance coverage in an amount required by statute. - The driver must make sure that a responsible person is present to take charge of a child when delivered to his or her destination.
+- The driver must be 21 years of age and hold a driver's license that has been continuously valid for three years. - Children must not be allowed to stand or sit on the floor of the vehicle. - Age appropriate safety restraints must be used when transporting children in vehicles other than school buses. - Any vehicle used to transport children must have liability insurance coverage in an amount required by statute. - The driver must make sure that a responsible person is present to take charge of a child when delivered to his or her destination.